ethereumjs/ethereumjs-client/README.md

 [![Coverage Status][coverage-badge]][coverage-link]
 [![Discord][discord-badge]][discord-link]

-This is the work repository for the EthereumJS client project targeting both Node.js and the browser as a platform.
+This is the work repository for the EthereumJS client project targeting both Node.js and the browser.

 See [Technical Guidelines](#technical-guidelines) to dive directly into development info.